 Kennedy Krieger Institute to Open Third Facility in Baltimore

-The company signed a 13,365-square-foot lease at 425 Williams Court in Greenleigh, a 1,000-acre mixed-use business community located in the White Marsh section of Baltimore County.
+The company signed a 13,365-square-foot lease at 425 Williams Court in Greenleigh, a 1,000-acre mixed-use business community in Baltimore County’s White Marsh section, according to a statement.

 St. John Properties and Somerset Construction Company are developing the business community, which will include multifamily, office, retail and hospitality offerings.